-SUMMARY OF GOALS, PROJECTS AND STRATEGIES Goal 1: Provide a safe, clean, and friendly environment.
-1.1 Manage vehicular access at South Point.
-1.2 Provide sanitary amenities and signage at South Point.
-1.3 Develop and implement a public education campaign to increase awareness and to deter unpermitted recreational activities.
-1.4 Improve access to lifesaving equipment for the local community and visitors.
-1.5 Improve access to Kaulana boat ramp and launching area.
-1.6 Develop and implement a fire management plan.
-Goal 2: Restore, preserve, and protect cultural and natural resources.
-2.1 Plan, design and construct a service road and a pedestrian path (with resting shelters) to Mahana Bay.
-2.2 Restore and protect important cultural sites and natural resources within the DHHL's property.
-2.3 Plan, design, and construct a walking path that guides visitors around the cultural and natural resources near South Point.
-Goal 3: Perpetuate native Hawaiian culture, values, history and language for future generations.
-3.1 Provide opportunities for 'āina-based educational programs at South Point.
+SUMMARY OF GOALS, PROJECTS AND STRATEGIES

+Goal 1: Restore, preserve, and protect cultural and natural resources.

+- Restore and protect important cultural sites and natural resources within the DHHL's property. - 1.2 Plan, design, and construct a walking path that guides visitors around the cultural and natural resources near South Point.

+Goal 2: Perpetuate native Hawaiian culture, values, history and language for future generations.

-- 3.2 Design and implement a permit system to allow for 'ohana camping at South Point. - 3.3 Plan, design, and create an area to serve as a gathering place for the local community.
+- Provide opportunities for 'āina-based educational programs at South Point.
+2.1 - Design and implement a permit system to allow for 'ohana camping at South Point.
+2.2 - 2.3 Plan, design, and create an area to serve as a gathering place for the local community.